FlowSs/PMT/README.md

-This replication package contains all the scripts/data necessary to plot figures from our paper and redo experiments of our paper "A Probabilistic Framework for Mutation Testing in Deep Neural Networks?" submitted to the journal of Information and Software Technology.
+This replication package contains all the scripts/data necessary to plot figures from our paper and redo experiments of our paper "A Probabilistic Framework for Mutation Testing in Deep Neural Networks?" published in the journal of Information and Software Technology.

+**A preprint version is available on [arxiv](https://arxiv.org/abs/2208.06018), while the published version is available on the [publisher website](https://doi.org/10.1016/j.infsof.2022.107129)**

 We also provide a quick way to adapt the framework for custom models/datasets/mutations.